 Few chair providers warranty the seams of the cushions and only two do so without qualifying conditions beyond three years – and that’s when most of the problems would occur.
 Be sure you insist on seam coverage and search out the firms offering seam warranty long term.
 It is well worth the protection for your church!

 A good fabric warranty will certify the number of “double rubs” the fabric is warranted for and cover both the fabric and seams for a specific number of years and tell you how an issue will be resolved if it occurs.

 Note: It IS reasonable for the chair provider to note the chairs are only for normal and reasonable indoor church use.

-One internet provider of worship seating offers a lifetime warranty on their products, but a closer looks reveals the game they play.
+One internet provider of worship seating offers a lifetime warranty on their products, but a closer look reveals the game they play.
 Their chair is comprehensively covered for ONE YEAR and in subsequent years requires the church pay some or all of the costs of returning the chairs to the company and/or back to the church.
-The cost for shipping makes the offer to fix unattractive, thus assuring the provider the warranty will not be exercised.
+The cost for shipping makes the offer to fix unattractive, thus assuring the provider that the warranty will not be exercised.
 This is a deliberate and misleading use of the term “lifetime” so far as we understand it.

 Another version of the same game is to offer a comprehensive warranty for two or three years – but then what?
 Fabric wears out, foam breaks down, paint chips, foundations break, and your church is holding the bag with no protection.